walthowd/husbzb-firmware/README.md

 This docker image provides an environment to update the firmware from the shipped 5.4.1-194 (or other) to the latest publicly available image from SiLabs (6.6.3) or any other included version.
 Please PR any other known working versions.

-**Please note** that as of June 2020, only the 5.x releases have been fully tested as working with zigpy/bellows and Zigbee 3.0 devices.
+**Please note** that as of September 2020, the 6.x releases and higher will require Home Assistant 0.115 or higher.

 ## To use:
 `docker run --device=/dev/ttyUSB1:/dev/ttyUSB1 -it walthowd/husbzb-firmware`